Placement Exams and Assessments

 Department of Mathematics Math Placement Exam

-You are likely to use Canvas this fall for accessing course materials, turning in assignments, viewing grades, and handling other academic tasks.
-You may also use it this summer if you take the math or chemistry department’s online exam.
-Every incoming student is emailed an invitation in June to join the Canvas exam page even if taking an exam is not required.
+Canvas is commonly used at Northwestern for accessing course materials, turning in assignments, viewing grades, and handling other academic tasks.
+You'll use Canvas this summer if certain online placement exams and assessments are required for you.
+Every incoming student is emailed an invitation to join the Canvas exam page even if no exams or assessments are required.